markwest1972/johnny_five_intro/exercises/03_led_and_button.md

 3. Save the file.
 4. Make sure your Arduino UNO is connected to your PC.
 5. In the command prompt, navigate to your *johnny_five_intro root directory* and run the command "node 03_led_and_button.js".
 6. Experiment with switching the LED on and off with the Button.
+The light fades in and out due to the fadeIn and fadeOut methods being triggered.
 7. To kill the process use Control C (on the Mac).

 #### Step 3 : Experimenting with the REPL ####